-If you’re finding it difficult to make your rates payments, contact us and we can help you make alternative payment arrangements.
+If you are finding it difficult to pay your rates, contact us and we can help you make alternative payment arrangements.

 What happens if you don’t pay?

-If we don’t receive your rates payments by their due date, you’ll have to pay interest charges, which compound on a monthly basis on any amount that remains unpaid.
-We calculate and impose compounding interest charges, which may be subject to change during the year, on the 16th day of each month.
+If we do not receive your rates payments by the due date, you will have to pay interest charges, which compound on a monthly basis on any amount that remains unpaid, on the 16th day of each month.

 If you pay overdue rates partway through the month, you still have to pay interest for the whole month.